Moses "Manassa" Woodruff, Sr.,

 Jan.
 29, 1784.
 Surry Co., NC.
 Land belonging to Moses WOODRUFF is mentioned in a deed from Michael HENDERSON, gentleman, to Frederic MILLER, gentleman, for 600 acres called Fox Knobbs.
 Also mentioned, property of Samuel GENTRY & John SWIMS.
 (Surry Co., NC, DB B, pp.303-304.)

-Note: Fox Knob is now called Star Peak.
-View topo map![]()
+Note: Fox Knob is now called Star Peak and is located in Yadkin Co., NC.
+View a Google map.

 1785.
 Surry Co., NC.
 Moses WOODRUFF served as a juror on Feb.
 18 and Aug.
 11, 1785.
 (Surry Co., NC, Court Minutes.)

 1786 Tax List, Surry Co., NC.
-Moses does not appear on the Surry County tax list in 1786, but we do find Nathaniel WOODRUFF Jr. (300 acres) and Samuel WOODRUFF (300 acres).
+For some reason, Moses Woodruff does not appear on the Surry County tax list of 1786, but we do find Nathaniel WOODRUFF Jr. (300 acres) and Samuel WOODRUFF (300 acres).
 Nathaniel was possibly Moses's uncle Nathaniel (1719-1790), who did not stay in Surry County but went to SC where he died in 1790.
-Nathaniel reportedly had a son named Samuel.
-However, Moses had other cousins named Samuel as well.
+Samuel may have been Nathaniel's son or another cousin.

 Aug.
 9, 1787.
 Surry Co., NC.
 Land grant to Moses WOODRUFF, 200 acres on the waters of Pipes Creek adj. said WOODRUFF's former tract.
 (Surry Co., NC, DB D, p.23.)